MicrosoftDocs/winrt-api/windows.perception.spatial/spatialentitystore_saveasync_843270112.md

 The new or updated spatial entity.

 ## -returns
-Action that triggers once once the entity data has been communicated to the host.
+Action that triggers once the entity data has been communicated to the host.

 ## -remarks